raspberry-pi-home/pi-home-core/README.md

 Toggle the status of the device tied to the pin

 ### validateConfig(config)
-Validates if the config is valid and return true or false
+Validates if the config is valid and return the error message in case of error

 ---